Senforsce/tndr/docs/docs/06-static-rendering/01-generating-static-html-files-with-templ.md

-# Generating static HTML files with t1
+# Generating static HTML files with tndr

-t1 components implement the `t1.Component` interface.
+tndr components implement the `tndr.Component` interface.

 The interface has a `Render` method which outputs HTML to an `io.Writer` that is passed in.